josediaz16/server_id_api/README.md

 ### Running the app in prod mode

   1. Create a .env file at project root with DATABASE_URL variable.
-  2. Run app locally but with production configuration `sudo docker-compose -f docker-compose.prod.yml up front`
+  2. Run app locally but with production configuration `sudo docker-compose -f docker-compose.prod.yml up web`

 ## Test Suite